unfulvio/wp-php-console/README.md

   - Enter a password for the Eval Terminal (this setting is needed or the terminal feature simply won't work).

-  - You can also set other options.
+  - You can also set other options (see inline instructions or read below).

 ## Options